dougeby/IntuneDocs/InTuneDocs/DeployUse/terms-and-condition-policy-settings-in-microsoft-intune.md

 3. On the **Edit Terms and Conditions** page, make any required edits, and then specify whether this new version requires all users to accept the terms and conditions, or if only new users will see the new version.

-    We recommend you increase the version number and require acceptance any time you make significant changes to your terms and conditions policy.
+    We recommend that you increase the version number and require acceptance any time you make significant changes to your terms and conditions policy.
 Keep the current version number if you are fixing typos or changing formatting, for example.

 ### See also
 [Manage settings and features on your devices with Microsoft Intune policies](manage-settings-and-features-on-your-devices-with-microsoft-intune-policies.md)